dirkiedai/sk-mt/README.md

 If you find this repo helpful for your research, please cite the following paper:

 ## Contact
-If you have questions, suggestions and bug reports, please email <dirkiedye@gmail.com>.
+If you have questions, suggestions and bug reports, please email <dirkiedye@gmail.com> or <zrustc11@gmail.com>.